Speed 2: Cruise Control: Plot

 Los Angeles Police Department (LAPD) cop Alex Shaw is on a motorcycle chasing a vehicle with stolen goods.
 After he catches the driver of the vehicle, his girlfriend Annie Porter encounters him during her driving test.
 She discovers that Alex is on the SWAT team and concludes that he mistakenly told her that he was on beach patrol.
 As an apology, Alex surprises her with a Caribbean cruise on Seabourn Legend.

 Aboard the ship, deranged passenger John Geiger, a former employee of the cruise company, hacks into the ship's computer system, sabotages the communication systems, and kills Captain Pollard.
 After blowing up two of the ship's engines, Geiger calls the bridge to notify the first officer, Juliano, of Pollard's death and order him to evacuate the ship.
 While passengers evacuate, Drew, a young girl who is deaf, becomes trapped in an elevator, and a group of people also become trapped behind locked fire doors in a hallway filling with smoke.
 As Annie and Alex attempt to board the last lifeboat, Geiger programs the ship to continue sailing.
 When the winch lowering the lifeboat jams, Alex jumps back onboard to rescue the passengers from falling overboard, while Annie and Juliano utilize the ship's gangplank to get them back on deck.

 Realizing that Geiger has hijacked the ship, Alex accompanies Juliano to the cabin, but Geiger remotely detonates explosives inside the room.
-Annie and Dante, the ship's photographer, notice the people trapped behind the fire doors, utilizing a chainsaw to cut the door open and facilitate their escape.
+Annie and Dante, the ship's photographer, notice the people trapped behind the fire doors, so Annie rescues them by using a chainsaw to cut and breach the door open.
 Meanwhile, Alex orders the navigator, Merced, to flood the ship's decks and decelerate it by opening the ballast doors.
 As the ship floods, Alex notices Drew on a monitor after she climbs out of the elevator and enters the ballast room to rescue her.
 Noticing Geiger fleeing from the vault, Alex ambushes him, but Geiger escapes by shutting the fire door in front of him.
 Using the ship's intercom, Geiger explains that he designed the ship's autopilot system and is pursuing his revenge plot against the cruise line after being dismissed when he contracted copper poisoning.
 He escapes from Alex by attaching a grenade to a door.